chris-pearce/MBP-setup/README.md

 # MBP setup <!-- omit in toc -->

+Just a heads up, this setup is obviously very tailored to what works for me.
+Therefore, it's advisable to fork this repo so you can tweak it to suit your needs, especially the dotfiles and shell scripts 🙂.

 ## Table of Contents <!-- omit in toc -->

 - [Install Dotfiles and Shell Scripts](#install-dotfiles-and-shell-scripts)